hazelcast/hazelcast/docs/design/sql/02-operator-interface.md

 enum IterationResult {
     FETCHED,      // Iteration produced new rows
-    FETCHED_DONE, // Iteration produced new rows and reached the end of the stream, no more rows are expected WAIT          // Failed to produce new rows, release the control }
+    FETCHED_DONE, // Iteration produced new rows and reached the end of the stream, no more rows are expected WAIT;         // Failed to produce new rows, release the control }
 ```